githubabcs/gh-abcs-actions/labs/lab01.md

     paths:
       - 'labs/**'
 ```
+3. Commit the workflow changes into the `main` branch
-3. Change a file inside the folder [labs](/labs)
+4. Change a file inside the folder [labs](/labs)
-4. Commit the changes into the `main` branch
+5. Commit the changes into the `main` branch
-5. Go to `Actions` and see the details of your running workflow
+6. Go to `Actions` and see the details of your running workflow

 ## 1.2 Add steps to your workflow

 1. Open the workflow file [github-actions-demo.yml](/.github/workflows/github-actions-demo.yml)
-2. Copy the following YAML content at the end of the file:
+2. Edit the file and copy the following YAML content at the end of the file:
 ```YAML
         # This step uses GitHub's hello-world-javascript-action: https://github.com/actions/hello-world-javascript-action
       - name: Hello world